rngrant/compiler/README.md

 ..    | let x = e1 in e2 | fun x -> e | fix x y -> e| e1 e2

 ## Changelog

+Build on 03/15/18:
+### New features

+- Implemented Typechecking
+- Added Pairs, Lists, and the Unit type
+- Added fst, snd for getting the first and second element of a pair
+- Added hd and tl for getting the first element of a list, and getting
+.. all but the first element of the list
+- Added empty for checking a list to see if it is empty

+### changes

+- Implemented above features
+-

+### Known Bugs

+- Do not support nested variables with the same name
+- Does not currently support currying

 Build on 02/25/18:
 ### New features